jellis1111/UNCC-Mens-Soccer-Elite-8-Analysis/README.md

 ## 🔗 Access

-To view the data, simply click on the file in the repository.
-The data is presented in a CSV format for easy viewing and download.
+To view the data, simply click on the file link in the repository.
+The data can then be easily downloaded and viewed.